hidaytrahman/template-rtw/README.md

 -   Production-ready build configuration

-### Try It Out!
-Ready to streamline your React development workflow?
-Check out the repository and give it a try:

-🔗 template-rtw

 ### Contibutions
 Feel free to fork, star, or contribute to the project.
 If you have any feedback or suggestions, I’d love to hear from you!
 Let’s build something amazing together.

 ## Final Thoughts
-The deprecation of CRA has left a void in the React ecosystem, but it also opens the door for better, more flexible solutions. template-react-ts-webpack is my attempt to fill that void and provide developers with a modern, customizable, and production-ready alternative.
+The deprecation of CRA has left a void in the React ecosystem, but it also opens the door for better, more flexible solutions. template-rtw is my attempt to fill that void and provide developers with a modern, customizable, and production-ready alternative.

 Give it a try, and let me know what you think!
 Happy coding! 🚀